Compulsory Purchase Reform in Scotland

 The Scottish Government wants compulsory purchase to fulfil its potential as a tool for delivering projects in the public interest – one that encourages authorities to make positive and proactive use of their powers, including in partnership with third parties.
 We want to reform the system to make it simpler, more streamlined and fairer for all parties.

-This consultation therefore puts forward a package of options and proposals that would provide for a comprehensive reform and modernisation of Scotland's compulsory purchase system to make it fit for the 21st century.
+Our consultation on compulsory purchase reform, which ran from October to December 2025, sought views on a package of options and proposals that would provide for a comprehensive reform and modernisation of Scotland's compulsory purchase system to make it fit for the 21st century.

 Interests